walkabilly/promotion_tenure/teaching.md

 #### <span style="color:#81112c">Course Evaluations</span>

-Additonally, I have conducted my own course evaluations for HKR 3400 and HKR 6134.
-The data are from 13 students in HKR 3400 (out of a possible 62 students) and 18 students in HKR 6134 (our of a possible 35).
+Additonally, I have conducted my own course evaluations for HKR 3400, HKR 6134, and HKR 4600.
+The data are from 13 students in HKR 3400 (out of a possible 62 students), 18 students in HKR 6134 (out of a possible 35), and 8 (out of a possible 22).
 The questions posted were:
     1. The instructor used challenging questions
     2. The instructor was willing to listen to student opinions
     3. The instructor was actively helpful to the students